Common Inductive Arguments

 #2:

 Inferences to the best explanation are defeasible.
-For each of the examples presented in the text (Ex.
-1-3) specify one fact that you might learn that would likely change a person’s judgment of the best explanation.
+For examples #1 and #2 in Section 2 of the text, imagine one fact a person might learn that would change their view about the best explanation.

 #3: